alexbox23/Optical-Comm-ML/README.md

 Outline of Algorithm:

-The time-domain signal is fed into the SVM, where each time sample is an instance of a 1D feature.
+The time-domain signal is partitioned into sets of samples based on the bit rate.
+The SVM is trained on the samples after they have been cast as 2D features.
+The y-axis is the signal value and the x-axis is the time from the beginning of the clock cycle.
 The SVM will return the classification for each sample (0 or 1 in the binary case).
-A digital string of data is created by taking the class that is the majority within each clock cycle.
+A digital string of data is created using the majority of the classes within each clock cycle.

 TODO

-- understand and clean code, consolidate into a single matlab file

-- label binary dataset and test code
+- implement basic SVM

+- experiment with soft-margin and non-linear kernels

 - implement multi-class and test on PAM4 dataset